Raiven Ignacia Balderas, Ph.D.

 What’s the best career advice you’ve ever received?

 Skip the master's and go straight to your PhD.
 That's what my undergraduate research advisor told me, and that's what I did.
 I went to Colorado School of Mines, and I had no idea that it was such a great school.
 My PhD advisor was very hands-off, which I appreciated because it created such a cool work-life balance.
-He would just say, think about it, think about it, think about it.
-Sometimes you just gotta go back to the basics, you gotta go back to the fundamentals.
-There's a famous quote by Renee Descartes that I carry with me: 'I think, therefore I am.'
+Sometimes you just have to go back to the basics, you gotta go back to the fundamentals.
+There's a famous quote by Renee Descartes - Inventor of the Cartesian Plane that I carry with me: 'I think, therefore I am.'
 You can just fill in the blank and manifest it, and just stay positive, because two negatives make a positive.

 Q